Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: Introduction

 \section{Introduction}

-As low-altitude economic applications continue to advance, low-altitude wireless networks (LAWNs) are emerging to become a crucial component of next-generation wireless networks, providing essential support for applications such as urban parcel delivery, aerial inspections, and air taxis \cite{Yuan2025}.
+As low-altitude economic applications continue to advance, low-altitude wireless networks (LAWNs) are emerging to become a crucial component of next-generation wireless networks, providing essential support for applications such as urban parcel delivery, aerial inspections, and air taxis {{\cite{Wang2025}}}.
 Specifically, LAWNs offer unique advantages by utilizing high mobility, rapid deployment and flexible coverage of low-altitude platforms (LAPs), such as uncrewed aerial vehicles (UAVs) and electric vertical take-off and landing aircraft (eVTOLs), thereby allowing for seamless communication in dynamic low-altitude aerial environments.

-However, the distinct characteristics of LAWNs give rise to communication security challenges that differ from those of traditional terrestrial wireless networks \cite{Cai2025, Li2025}.
-Specifically, the dependence on LAPs introduces heightened vulnerability to communication attacks due to their proximity to the ground and the lack of robust communication protective mechanisms.
-Moreover, the inherent mobility and dynamic operational environments of LAPs pose significant challenges to network management, thereby complicating the maintenance of stable and secure communication links.
-Furthermore, the use of unlicensed spectrum exacerbates the issue by increasing susceptibility to interference from unauthorized entities.
-Therefore, these factors significantly amplify the risks of detection, eavesdropping, jamming and tampering in LAWNs.
+However, the distinct characteristics of LAWNs give rise to communication security challenges that differ from traditional terrestrial wireless networks {{\cite{Cai2025}}}. {{Specifically, the dependence on LAPs introduces heightened vulnerability to eavesdropping and detection attacks due to increasing likelihood of line-of-sight exposure.
+Moreover, the inherent mobility and dynamic operational environments of LAPs pose significant challenges to network management, thereby complicating the maintenance of data integrity.
+Furthermore, the use of unlicensed spectrum exacerbates the issue by increasing susceptibility to interference from unauthorized entities.}} Therefore, these factors significantly amplify the risks of detection, eavesdropping, jamming and tampering in LAWNs.